-If you like to smoke a little spliff, roll a nice blunt or enjoy the occasional marijuana joint, the “cultural associations”, “cannabis clubs”, or “coffee shops” of Barcelona are your best bet while in this great city.
+If you like to smoke a little spliff, roll a nice blunt or enjoy the occasional marijuana joint, the “marijuana association in Barcelona”, “cannabis clubs”, or “coffee shops” are your best bet while in this great city.

 The cannabis culture in Spain has developed quite extensively over the last two decades as the decriminalization of marijuana for personal use has taken place and current legal loopholes allow for certain situations for purchasing and smoking marijuana.

 Yet there are still some large legal considerations that you should be aware of before partaking in this relaxing activity.
 ShBarcelona will walk you through all the details, as for example, you can enjoy it in the privacy of your beach apartment in Barcelona – find out how below.

 What you need to know: is marijuana legal in Barcelona, yes or no?

 Marijuana for personal use was decriminalized in Spain, although this does not mean that there is total free license to grow it, transport it or smoke it.